mahmuda-alam/homework/README.md

 ```

 - #### Array.every
-  The `Every` method of array tests every element that pass the test implemented by the provided function.
+The `every` method of array tests every element that pass the test implemented by the provided function.
 It returns a `Boolean` value.

 Example:
 ```js
 let greaterFive = (currentValue) => currentValue > 5 ;